mambotangu/tsimagine-folders-projects-structure/README.md

 **_Recent updates_**

 The 0-prep.sh script is DEPRECATED.
 It has been replaced by a node script.
+More info can be found in docs/getting_started_fast.md

 # terraform-sada-foundation